huddyyeo/ReinforcementLearning/README.md

 ## Reinforcement Learning coursework for MSc AI

 Implementing reinforcement learning for maze solving.
-The maze is randomly generated each and a Q-Learning agent is trained to solve the task.
+The maze is randomly generated each time and a Q-Learning agent is trained for 10 minutes to solve the task.

 The following methods are implemented: